microsoft/STL/.github/ISSUE_TEMPLATE/question.md

 Here, you can ask a question about this STL implementation, and a maintainer will answer.
 Please read the examples below, then delete all of this text and replace it with your question.
-If you aren't sure whether a question is on-topic, just go ahead and ask! :-)
+If you aren't sure whether a question is on-topic, just go ahead and ask it! :-)

 On-Topic Examples
 -----------------